 3. Sail to Chile’s Best Viewpoints

 To little surprise, there are many great boating opportunities in Chile.
-It’s a common spot for cruises, as well as short rides for the day.
-It’s a great way to take in the landscape and see nature that is unique to Chile.
+It’s a common spot for cruises and short rides for the day.
+It’s a great way to see the landscape and the unique Chilean nature.

-Amongst the many boat rides, one that really stands out is in Chile’s Lake District.
+Among the many boat rides, one that stands out is in Chile’s Lake District.
 Travel down to Lago Todos Los Santos and pay for a short boat trip around the lake.
-The view of a gigantic, snow-capped volcano, surrounded by green forest is breathtaking, especially if it is a clear, sunny day.
+The view of a gigantic, snow-capped volcano surrounded by green forest is breathtaking, especially if it is a clear, sunny day.

-Other incredible boat rides go to Patagonia’s glaciers, caves and ice fields.
-It’s unreal to be surrounded by so much sparkling, white ice and snow.
+Other incredible boat rides take you to Patagonia’s glaciers, caves and ice fields.
+Being surrounded by so much sparkling, white ice and snow is unreal.

 4. Scuba Dive Down Deep

 Connect with Chile’s mystical wildlife in a new way - by traveling deep underwater.
 Scuba diving is an unworldly experience, giving you an entirely new perspective of a place so different from what we are used to.
-You can swim amongst the fish, seals, turtles, eels and more in various dive spots throughout Chile.
+You can swim among the fish, seals, turtles, eels, and more in various dive spots throughout Chile.

 The creatures you’ll see vary depending on the dive spot.
-Northern Chile and Easter Island have a warmer climate, where dive spots in the central region or further south are much colder.
-A really unique place to dive is far from the mainland at Juan Fernández Archipelago, a place known for its rare and diverse plants and animals.
+Northern Chile and Easter Island have warmer climates, while dive spots in the central region or further south are much colder.
+A unique place to dive is far from the mainland at Juan Fernández Archipelago, known for its rare and diverse plants and animals.

 5. Raft Down the River

-An amazing adventure to have with your family or group of friends is a whitewater rafting trip.
-There are many places you can find whitewater in Chile.
-Some popular spots include the Trancura River in Pucón, the Fuy River in Huilo Huilo and the Maipo River in Cajón de Maipo.
+A whitewater rafting trip is an amazing adventure for your family or friends.
+There are many places in Chile where whitewater can be found.
+Some popular spots include the Petrohue River in Puerto Varas, the Trancura River in Pucón, the Fuy River in Huilo Huilo, and the Maipo River in Cajón de Maipo.

-These trips are very safe, led by professional instructors and a kayaking guide who paddles close by.
-Some trips even have professional photographers who take pictures as you go!
+These trips are safe, led by professional instructors and a kayaking guide who paddles nearby.
+On some trips, you even have professional photographers who take pictures as you go!